P2P-Develop/PeyangSuperbAntiCheat/docs/BUNGEE-en.md

 ## What changes with BungeeCord integration

-BungeeCord is well known as a proxy server that manages all servers at the same time.
+BungeeCord is well-known as a proxy server that manages all servers at the same time.
 PSAC takes advantage of it to implement a variety of new features.

 -   Receiving reports on all servers